avan06/PS4CheaterNeo/README.md

 - `SectionViewFullRowSelect`:
 Determine whether to enable the `FullRowSelect` feature in the `SectionView` of the Query window. `Default disabled`.
 (0.9.9.1)
 - `SectionViewDetectHiddenSection`:
 Determine whether to enable automatic detection of hidden sections.
-This is currently an experimental feature.
-Default disabled.
+This is currently an experimental feature. `Default disabled`.
 (0.9.9.7)
 - `LastHiddenSectionLengthHex`:
 Specify the Hex length of the last hidden section.
-This only takes effect when `SectionViewDetectHiddenSection` is enabled.
-Default value is 0x40000000.
+This only takes effect when `SectionViewDetectHiddenSection` is enabled. `Default value is 0x40000000`.
 (0.9.9.7)
 - `HiddenSectionStartAtPreviousEnd`:
 Determine whether to enable the starting address of the Hidden Section to be the end address of the previous section.
-If not enabled, the starting address will be the end address of the previous section plus 1.
-Default enable.
+If not enabled, the starting address will be the end address of the previous section plus 1. `Default enable`.
 (0.9.9.9)
 - `WriteHiddenSectionConf`:
 Determine whether to enable writing detected hidden section configurations to the "`path to PS4CheaterNeo\sections\[GAME_ID].conf`" path.
 This option must be enabled when using the "`SCAN for Hidden Sections`" query window scan type.
 Note: Enabling this option will result in longer startup times for the Query window as it queries [GAME_ID] information every time the program starts. `Default disabled`.
 (0.9.9.10)